Cinematograph Films Act 1927: Description

+Hollywood studios had to comply with the quota if they wanted their productions shown in Britain.
+Rather than forfeiting the lucrative British market, the studios contracted with British producers to make low-budget features for them, so their American productions could be distributed alongside them in Britain.
+These cheap, homegrown features became known as quota quickies.

 Consequences

-The act is not generally considered to have been a success.
-It fostered speculative investment in lavishly budgeted features for which production costs could not have been recouped on the domestic market, and it was criticised for the emergence of opportunistic "quota quickies" — films that promised quick financial return despite modest production investment.
-They were mostly low-cost, low-quality, quickly produced films, commissioned by American distributors active in the UK, or by British cinema owners purely to satisfy the quota requirements.
+The act is generally considered unsuccessful.
+It fostered speculative investment in lavishly budgeted features for which production costs could not have been recouped on the domestic market, and it was criticised for the emergence of the inferior "quota quickies".

-The act was modified by the Cinematograph Films Act 1938, which removed films shot in British Empire countries from the quota.
-It was, in turn, amended by further acts, and it was eventually repealed by the Films Act 1960.
+The act was modified by the Cinematograph Films Act 1938 (1 & 2 Geo.
+6. c.
+17), which removed films shot in British Empire countries from the quota.
+It was, in turn, amended by further acts, and it was eventually repealed by the Films Act 1960 (8 & 9 Eliz.
+2. c.
+57).

 In recent years, an alternative view has arisen among film historians, such as Lawrence Napper, who have argued that the quota quickie has been too casually dismissed, and is of particular cultural and historical value because such films often contained performances unique to British popular culture, such as music hall and variety acts, that would not have been filmed under normal circumstances.